-This project is supported by the Alfred P. Sloan Foundation.
-Dr. Rachelle Hollander, Director for the Center for Engineering, Ethics, and Society at the National Academy of Engineering, serves as a project advisor.
+This project was supported by the Alfred P. Sloan Foundation.
+Dr. Rachelle Hollander, Director for the Center for Engineering, Ethics, and Society at the National Academy of Engineering, served as a project advisor.

 primer | 08.04.16